 During the nation’s Bicentennial in 1976, the Lowell Historical Society published Cotton was King, the first general history of Lowell put out in over fifty years.
 Realizing the importance of publications, the Society continued to produce more books including Fixed in Time (1983), Lowell Views (1985), The Continuing Revolution (1991), Mourning Glory (1992), Communidade (1994) and Lowell Monuments (1997).
 The Society also moved into new ground, producing videos of The 1936 Flood (1995) and Mourning Glory (1997).

 By 1981, expansion of the City Library necessitated the Society’s move out of Memorial Hall and into the Lowell Art Association’s Whistler House.
 This arrangement lasted until 1989 when the organization moved to the rectory of Saint Anne’s Church.
-Two years later the Society, with the cooperation of the Lowell National Historical Park, moved to its current location at the Boott Cotton Mills Museum.
+Two years later the Society, with the cooperation of the Lowell National Historical Park, moved to a location at the Boott Cotton Mills Museum.
+In 2019, the Society moved its artifacts collection to a nearby storage location.
 The Society also maintains much of its paper and photographic archives at the University of Massachusetts Center for Lowell History in the nearby Mogan Cultural Center.
 The organization’s collection has grown considerably over the years and the 20th Century Acquisitions Initiative, begun in the Fall of 1993, has brought in many important artifacts of Lowell’s recent history.

 On May 28, 2002, the Lowell Historical Society celebrated a century of preserving and perpetuating the city’s historic legacies.